 What is DWN Goal for the Water Project?

 To provide clean drinking water with no risks to the Darfur refugees for safety and health.

 The project comprises of two parts: Short-Term Solution: Clean the water wells and Long-Term Solution: Cover the water wells

-The water wells were built in the heart of valley.
+The water wells were built in the heart of the valley in Touloum.
 During the rainy season, the rain washes grass, wood, and other trash from the high level lands to carry them to the valley.
-Therefore, the drinking wells would fill with trash and sand because they aren’t covered.
-The process of burning trash and sand in the wells would happen many times a week or a month based on the density of the rain.
+Therefore, the drinking wells fill with trash and sand because they aren’t covered.
+The process of burning trash and sand in the wells takes place many times a week or a month based on the density of the rain.

-Now, the rainy season and during the harvest ended. , the refugees suffer a shortage of water.
-They have to clean up the wells to be able to get water to survive.
-Cleaning up the wells means the refugees would designate volunteers to tie them with a rope around the waist of a young man.
-The volunteers would be sending carefully down 12 meters in the depth of the wells.
-The container and shelf should follow them to the well.
-He should clean up the wells and would remove the dirt and trash by pulling the robe.
-Then, the refugees around the well will pull the volunteer out of the well.
-Afterwards, the well would be ready for serving our refugees community.
+Now that the rainy season and harvest have ended, the refugees suffer a shortage of water.
+They have to clean the wells for water to survive.
+Cleaning the wells means the refugees designate volunteers to tie them with a rope around the waist of the volunteer.
+The volunteers carefully send the designated cleaner down 12 meters into the depths of the wells with a container and shelf to follow him down.
+The goal is to remove enough debris from the water.
+After the cleaning process, refugees hoist both the tools and cleaning volunteer out of the well.
+Now the well would be ready for serving our refugee community.